analyst@nohacky:~/threat-actors$

 Target Profile

-APT28's targeting reflects GRU intelligence priorities: Western governments, NATO military infrastructure, political institutions, and Ukrainian entities.
+APT28's targeting reflects GRU intelligence priorities: Western governments, NATO military infrastructure, political institutions, logistics networks, and Ukrainian entities.
 The group consistently targets organizations where access yields strategic intelligence or enables information operations.
+The May 2025 21-agency advisory confirmed the group's expanded focus on Western logistics and technology firms spanning air, sea, and rail transport modes — any organization handling the physical flow of aid to Ukraine is considered in-scope.

 Tactics, Techniques & Procedures